KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit has an observable ``AutocompleteContext`` that can handle autocomplete state, such as if autocomplete is enabled, which suggestions to present, etc.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.

+## Autocomplete providers

+In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions to an ``AutocompleteContext`` whenever the user types, to automatically update views like an autocomplete ``Autocomplete/Toolbar``.

+KeyboardKit doesn't have a standard autocomplete provider implementation.
+Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.